Quick Answer

 Joplin Tornado (2011)

 The EF5 tornado that struck Joplin, Missouri killed 158 people and flattened entire neighborhoods.
-ARES operators were on the air within minutes, coordinating shelter locations and logistics when the city’s communication infrastructure was destroyed.
-They provided the communication backbone that connected volunteer staging areas to incident command.
+ARES operators were on the air within minutes, coordinating shelter locations and medical logistics when the city’s communication infrastructure was destroyed.
+They provided the backbone that connected volunteer staging areas to incident command.

 What This Means for the Pacific Northwest